 For the purpose and the goal of this paper which focuses on the living environment domain, we will use the following definition of the digital twin: A digital twin of the living environment is a smart, dynamic, digital representation of the physical world with user-friendly visualization.
 It focuses on the digital representation of the combination of the objects placed on the surface (objects, buildings, etc.), the environment (green terrain) and the underground (cables, pipes, underground assets etc.).
 We consider digital twin smart because you can use it to calculate, predict, simulate and monitor different aspects of living environment.
-A digital twin of the living environment is not a goal for itself.
 A digital twin of the living environment may help to make the physical world smarter, healthier, safer and more sustainable.